Hiroshima Toyo Carp: Three consecutive championships and a period of revival

+Yusuke Nomura's retirement game was held in the last official game of the season, The entire schedule ended with a win.

 Uniforms

 The former uniforms of the Hiroshima Toyo Carp are similar to the Major League Baseball team the Cincinnati Reds.
 The original uniforms of the Hiroshima Carp are descendants of the uniforms worn by the University of Chicago's varsity baseball team, which toured Japan in 1912 playing against major university teams.
 One team they played was Chuo University who copied the uniforms including the distinctive "C" logo.
 Alumni of the Chuo University team helped in founding the Hiroshima Carp.